conlonj25/jamesconlon-dot-dev/src/content/posts/building-blocks-trpc-1/index.md

 ---
-title: "The Building Blocks of TRPC - Part 1"
+title: "Building Blocks of TRPC - Part 1"
 date: 2025-03-14
-spoiler: "TRPC!
-What is it?
-How did it get here?"
+spoiler: "A primer for using TRPC on your Typescript backend"
 pinned: false
 ---